spraakbanken/sparv-retreat2024/README.md

 Download the [example corpus](https://github.com/spraakbanken/sparv-retreat2024/raw/main/djurkorpus.zip).
 This is the corpus we will use to test the Sparv plugin we will create.
-Create a new corpus folder and unzip the example corpus there.
-Your corpus folder should now look like this (but probably with another name):
+Unzip the downloaded file, which should give you a complete corpus folder with the following contents:

 ```
 djurkorpus